shubhansu-kr/shubhansu-kr/Readme.md

 ## About:

-A Student and Learner from Bihar, India, currently persuing B.Tech in Computer Science & Engineering from Lovely professional University.
+A Student and Learner from India, currently persuing B.Tech in Computer Science & Engineering from Lovely professional University.
 Passionate about technology and want to learn & explore new technologies.